Philippe Aractingi: Biography

-Self-taught, Philippe Aractingi has directed more than 70 documentaries in various formats and lengths, and 4 feature films, which have been distributed worldwide and awarded more than 40 times at various international festivals, in Venice, Dubai, Thessaloniki, Rotterdam, and at the Sundance Film Festival, among other events in the film industry.
+Self-taught in his specialty, Philippe Aractingi has directed more than 70 documentaries in various formats and lengths, and 4 feature films, which have been distributed worldwide and awarded more than 40 times at various international festivals, in Venice, Dubai, Thessaloniki, Rotterdam, and at the Sundance Film Festival, among other events in the film industry.

 Two of his films, Bosta and Under the Bombs, were both Lebanon selection at the Oscars in 2006 and 2009, respectively.

-With his passion for the arts and dedication to defending the Lebanese film industry, Aractingi is the co-founder of the Lebanese Cinema Foundation (FLC) and the vice-chairman of the Beirut Screen Institute Committee.
+Aractingi is the co-founder of the Lebanese Cinema Foundation (FLC) and the vice-chairman of the Beirut Screen Institute Committee.

 In 2018, Aractingi was appointed Chevalier de l’Ordre des Arts et des Lettres by the French Ministry of Culture.

 Early life

-Philippe Aractingi was born in Beirut.
+Philippe Aractingi was born in Beirut, Lebanon in 1964.
 At the age of 8, his father gave him his first camera.
 From the age of 16, living on the demarcation line in the midst of the Lebanese war, he captured photographs of the war, that went on to be published in various international news publications.

-Around that time, film was not yet a discipline taught in schools.
+At the time, film was not yet a discipline taught in schools.
 However, Aractingi was not discouraged by this and decided to teach himself, despite the lack of audiovisual programs availabilities in a war-ridden country.
 At the age of 20, he filmed his first broadcast documentary, in his hometown, Beirut.

+Personal life

+Aractingi has a wife, Diane and three children, Matthieu, Luc and Eve.
+The family has fled Lebanon several times, during periods of conflict.